Killeen Independent School District

 Killeen Independent School District is a public school district based in Killeen, Texas (USA).

 In addition to Killeen, the district serves the cities of Harker Heights and Nolanville as well as all students residing at Fort Hood.
 The district covers western Bell County and a small portion of Coryell County.

-In 2010, the school district was rated "recognized" by the Texas Education Agency.
+The district received an overall rating of "C" from the Texas Education Agency for the 2024-2025 school year.